Large global solutions for nonlinear Schr\"odinger equations II, mass-supercritical, energy-subcritical cases: The incoming/outgoing waves

 with

 Here $\mu(d)=2$ if $d=3,4$, and $\mu(5)=3$.
 Similarly,

 with $\tilde h$ verifying the same estimate to \eqref{est:h}. \end{prop} \begin{proof} We only give the estimate of the first part, since the second one can be treated in the same manner.
-Moreover, according to the support of $f$, for simplifying the notations, we write
+Moreover, considering the support of $f$, for simplifying the notations, we write

 To give the desired estimate, we use the Littlewood-Paley decomposition and write